While astrology writer Stella Woods was in Europe in 2013, she visited the Vatican.

 The sun and the serpent

 In 37 BC, the Roman Emperor Caligula transported a rose-coloured obelisk from Heliopolis in Egypt, built by Pharoah Mencares in 1835 BC to honour the sun.
 Heliopolis means ‘city of the sun’ and, for the Egyptians, Heliopolis was the centre of the universe and the obelisk a solar symbol representing the sacred flow of life between heaven and earth.
 Caligula placed the obelisk on Mons Vaticanus.

 In 312 AD the Emperor Constantine decided that Christianity would become the official religion of the Roman Empire.
 He built the first basilica on the Mons Vaticanus and named it after the martyred St Peter, apostle of Jesus.
 Considering the close parallels between the story of Attis and the story of Jesus, this choice of site was hardly surprising.
-Both religions share a death and resurrection story, both represent their saviours as shepherds (Attis was known as ‘the good shepherd’), both use wheat (an ear of wheat for Attis, bread for Christ) as a central symbol of their saviour, and the practice of celibacy is common to both their priesthoods.
+Both religions share a death and resurrection story.
+They each represent their saviours as shepherds (Attis was known as ‘the good shepherd’).
+Both use wheat (an ear of wheat for Attis, bread for Christ) as a central symbol of their saviour.
+And the practice of celibacy is common to both their priesthoods.
 The big shift was that, under Christianity, the Great Mother became God the Father.

 As the centuries rolled by, St Peter’s Basilica fell into disrepair and required extensive renovations and repairs.
 A decision was taken to demolish the old church and build a new one.
 Work began in 1506 and the present-day basilica was completed in 1626.
 The obelisk was moved to the centre of the Vatican Plaza outside the church.